What is Wrong with Perplexity for Long-context Language Modeling?: Experiments

 \section{Experiments}

 In this section, we conduct real-world experiments to analyze the applicability of the proposed LongPPL and LongCE.
-For all the experiments, we use LongBench \citep{bai2023longbench}, LongEval \citep{longchat2023} and RULER \citep{hsieh2024ruler} as the long-context benchmarks.
-LongBench mainly contains real-world tasks, including multi-document QA and summarization, while LongEval and RULER focus on synthetic tasks such as key-value retrieval and needle-in-a-haystack (NIAH).
+For all the experiments, we use LongBench \citep{bai2023longbench}, LongEval \citep{longchat2023}, and RULER \citep{hsieh2024ruler} as the long-context benchmarks.
 We report the average score on LongBench, the accuracy on the subtask “lines” of LongEval, and the score on RULER.
 For LongBench and RULER, we restrict the prompt length to 32k tokens.
 For LongEval, we use 1350 lines as the prompt, which is approximately 32k tokens.

 \textbf{Practical Implementation.} In the implementation of LongPPL and LongCE, we need to compute the log probabilities for each token under both the long and the truncated short context.
 For the truncated short context of length $K$, one can use the sliding window technique in Transformers for computing token predictions in parallel to improve computational efficiency.
 For computing LongPPL when the evaluator model and the evaluated model have different tokenizers, we only keep key tokens that form the longest common substrings of the evaluated tokens.
 More details can be found in Appendix~\ref{subsec:longppl-appendix}.